| Title: | Kernel SHAP |

 obtained along with other calculations similar to those described in CL21.

-If is sufficiently small, all possible
+If is sufficiently small, all possible on-off vectors can be

 evaluated.
 In this case, no sampling is required and the algorithm returns exact